-The university makes every effort to schedule activities that are academically or culturally related to the work of its departments and formally registered student organizations, i.e., affiliated and non-affiliated groups.
-It is the intention of the university to support and accommodate student-oriented functions, giving preference to events approved by and/or sponsored through academic or student affairs that comply with facilities guidelines set forth in the student handbook.
-Buildings and allied facilities are available to responsible groups when such use is determined to be beneficial to the citizens of the State of North Carolina and/or N.C.
-A&T, its faculty, staff, and students, and when it will not interfere with or be detrimental to the ongoing educational program of the university.
+The University makes every effort to schedule activities, which are academically or culturally related to the work of its departments and formally registered Student Organization Groups.
+A&T's buildings and allied facilities are available to groups when use is determined to be beneficial to citizens of the State of North Carolina, the university and its faculty, staff and students, and when it will not interfere with or be detrimental to ongoing educational programs.